jasonwilliams/anki/README.md

 # Anki for VSCode FORK

-I have forked this to use the original author's groundwork to make a plugin for use with Foam.
-If you check out some of my other repos like Notes to Cards, I intend to make the cards in markdown work something like that.
+I have forked extension to use the original author's nice groundwork to make a plugin for use with [Foam](https://foambubble.github.io/foam/).
+If you check out some of my other repos like [AnkiNotebooks](https://github.com/fletchermoore/AnkiNotebooks) I intend to make the cards in markdown work something like that.
 Except using nested headers instead of bullet lists.
+I told myself I was done making file to anki parsers and plugins but here I am doing again something I did with .txt, then .odt, then .docx and now .md.

 ## Changes so far

-- "Anki: Send Directory" Send all the .md files in your (1st) workspace to Anki.
+- Added command: "Anki: Send All" Send all the .md files in your (1st) workspace to Anki.
+- Fixed(?)
+Transformer.transform() to use constructor source instead of active text document.
+- Transformer & Serializer now take MarkdownFile objects
+- Serializer can now handle media with relative file paths.

+## Todo:

+- Provide option to use nested heading structure for card seralization instead of just basic splitting on ## or other delimiter.
+- Update Anki on .md save option.
+- Better feedback for what happened during Send to Anki (# cards created, # unchanged, etc)
+- System to designate files/dirs for exclusion/inclusion on Send All

 # Original Readme below: